nhoizey/vscode-gremlins/README.md

 ## Adding new gremlins characters

-under user settings `gremlins.characters`
+You can configure the list of characters and how they are shown under user settings key `gremlins.characters`.

-Please help enhance the extension by suggesting new characters, through Pull Requests or Issues.
+Please help enhance the extension by suggesting new default characters, through Pull Requests or Issues.

 # Standing on the shoulders of giants